jascott1/testchart/README.md

 ## Conditional

 Add an optional field "condition" to chart.yaml and requirements.yaml entries.
 The value of this field would be a YAML path in dot notation (e.g. glance.enabled).
 The YAML path is then looked up in the parent charts values and if found with a value of false (actual false, not just falsy) the relevant chart is not loaded.
+If the path does not exist or is not explicitly false, the chart is loaded as normal.

 ````
 	# parent/values.yaml